decidim-ice/decidim-module-decidim_awesome/README.md

 * `/processes/canary-islands?locale=es` if query string is not sanitized

 > Redirections work only after all other routes have been processed, you cannot override an existing route.
-> The admin panel comes with a button to check if the redirection works (meaning that no other route is used by te application).
+> The admin panel comes with a button to check if the redirection works (meaning that no other route is used by the application).
 > Non-working routes will simply be ignored.

 ![Custom redirections screenshot](examples/custom-redirections.png)